igiannakas/ERCF-v2-mods/Standalone lever switch pre-gate sensor for ERCF v2/readme.md

 ![IMG_4765](https://github.com/user-attachments/assets/bf8ff659-4ab3-4ba1-bb87-c28252ebd128)

 **Please note the sensor is directional.
-The arrows must point towards the ERCF / Printer.
-In the image below the filament path is right to left.**
+The arrows must point towards the MMU / printer.**

+**In the image below the filament path is right to left - Buffer on the right, MMU on the left.**
 ![image](https://github.com/user-attachments/assets/5d4f4fe8-3db2-4e3f-aa86-e33346bbaf78)
+Notice the smooth entry when the filament is pushed back into the buffer.

 **Print without supports.
 Holes are supported internally.**